Maryland Bounty Hunter Guide: Requirements and Steps

 Data from the US Bureau of Labor Statistics as of May 2015.3

 *Estimates not released by the BLS.

-- Professional Investigators Alliance of Maryland – An association of private investigators in Maryland that provides legal resources and networking opportunities.
+- Maryland Investigators and Security Association Inc. – An association of private investigators and security professionals in Maryland that provides legal resources and networking opportunities.

 2. Bureau of Labor Statistics, Occupational Employment and Wages, May 2015, Private Investigators: https://www.bls.gov/oes/current/oes339021.htm

 3. Bureau of Labor Statistics, Occupational Employment and Wages, May 2015, Maryland: https://www.bls.gov/oes/current/oes_md.htm

 4. Projections Central, Long Term Occupational Projections: http://www.projectionscentral.com/Projections/LongTerm